zteinck/pandascompare/README.md

-# pandamonium
+# pandascompare
-`pandamonium` is a library that offers a suite of `pandas` utilities.
+`pandascompare` is a library that offers a suite of `pandas` utilities.

 ### Core Utilities
-The flagship feature of `pandamonium` is the `PandasCompare` class that compares any two `DataFrame` objects along the following dimensions:
+The flagship feature of `pandascompare` is the `PandasCompare` class that compares any two `DataFrame` objects along the following dimensions:
 - `Rows`: discrepancies with respect to the join key(s) specified via the `join_on` argument.
 - `Columns`: name differences or missing columns.
 - `Values`: data that differs in terms of value or type.